CatalaLang/catala-book/src/5-3-scopes-toplevel.md

 A special syntax exists for the specific case of a boolean scope variable whose default value is `false`.
-This case maps directly to a legal condition, so we name it `condition` in Catala.
+This case maps directly to a legal condition, so it is named `condition` in Catala.
 The syntax for declaring a `condition` scope variable (here named `bar`, with an `internal` qualifier) is:

 ```catala